Department of Educational Leadership and Counseling

 Using a framework to examine current emerging trends and issues in instructional technology, students will investigate and evaulate new tools, strategies, and critical issues for teaching and learning with instructional technology.
 Students will also review literature and practices to identify future trends in the field.

-Adult Education, M.Ed.
+Adult and Higher Education, M.Ed.

 Core Courses18

-Methods of Adult Education
+Methods of Adult and Higher Education

-Introd to Adult Education
+Introduction to Adult Education

 Adult Learning and Development